Miles

 Miles faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 14.4%, significantly lower than the Australian average of 30.4%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 13.1%, followed by postgraduate qualifications (0.7%) and graduate diplomas (0.6%).
-Vocational credentials are prevalent, with 42.8% of residents aged 15+ holding them, including advanced diplomas (9.4%) and certificates (33.4%).
+The area's university qualification rate is 14.4%, significantly lower than Australia's average of 30.4%.
+Bachelor degrees are the most common at 13.1%, followed by postgraduate qualifications (0.7%) and graduate diplomas (0.6%).
+Vocational credentials are prevalent, with 42.8% of residents aged 15+ holding them - advanced diplomas at 9.4% and certificates at 33.4%.
+Educational participation is high, with 33.4% of residents currently enrolled in formal education, including 13.5% in primary, 10.3% in secondary, and 2.4% in tertiary education.

 Frequently Asked Questions - Education